|Application Due||November 15, 2022|

 |Contact||Shanon Dickerson, Director of Study Abroad|

 The largest cut flower producer and exporter in the world, Holland offers a unique opportunity to visit the biggest wholesaler on the planet and take hands-on design classes to further understand Dutch horticulture.
-Participants will also appreciate the flower fields, botanical gardens, greenhouses, lilac growers and Holland’s famous tulips in full bloom.
-Visits to a working windmill, fishing village, castle and cheese factory as well as tours of the Anne Frank House and the Van Gough Museum complete this rich cultural experience.
+Participants will also appreciate the flower fields, botanical gardens, greenhouses, and Holland’s famous tulips in full bloom.
+Visits to a fishing village, castle, dairy farm, and working windmills, as well as tours of the Anne Frank House and the Van Gough Museum complete this rich cultural experience.

 Located on Netherland’s western shore, Holland’s flat landscape is great for those who enjoy biking or strolling around town.
 Canals, beaches, dunes and forest provide opportunities for outdoor exploration and the beautiful architecture, museums and shopping districts allow you to investigate the cityscape.
 Students will also have the chance to explore the floating flower market or take a canal ride during their free time.